Full cloud adoption doesn’t just change where your systems and data live. It changes how security works.

 Every remote workstation.

-Here’s the uncomfortable truth: If a compromised device is trusted, your cloud is exposed.
+Here’s the uncomfortable truth: If a compromised device or user is trusted, your cloud is exposed.

 As Kris Wilkinson, CEO at Sirkit, puts it: